 USAA vs Geico: discounts

 Another important point of comparison between USAA vs. Geico are the discounts they offer.
-These two companies have some of the best car insurance discounts in the industry, but each company offers different savings opportunities.
-Here are some of the most notable ones:
+These two insurers have some of the best car insurance discounts in the industry, but each company offers different savings opportunities.
+Here are some of their most notable ones:

-- Annual mileage discount: USAA may give you a lower car insurance rate based on the number of miles you drive in a given year.
+- Annual mileage discount: USAA may give you a lower auto insurance rate based on the number of miles you drive in a given year.